Lebo-Madikane/low-level-programming/2-function/README.md

 1 - A C program to multiple two floating-point numbers.

 2 - A C program to find the ASCII value of a character entered by user.

+3 - A C program to find quotient and remainder of two integers.